UKHomeOffice/callisto-docs/choreography/onboardinguser.md

 5. Once port staff have been onboarded the previous roster TAMS will be manually retrieved and it will be entered as shift-constraints into Callisto
 7. Once all shift-constraints are generated, new rosters will be generated.

-Further elaboration on the Scheduling data will be found in the Scheduler detailed design [TODO]
+Further elaboration on the Scheduling data required  will be found in the [Scheduler container definition](../containers.md#scheduler).

 ### Onboarding process